supaflyENJOY/DynamicsDocs/docs/AdminSetup/Location.md

 ---
 id: Location
-title: Location
+title: Locations
 ---

-# Location
+# Locations
 Locations are for tracking any addresses relevant to your organization, such as offices, schools, patient billing addresses, and more.

 ## Create a Location

 A new Location record can be created from a few places.
 1. Clinical Area - When on a [Patient](Patients/Overview.md) Contact record, the Profile Info tab has a section called 'Patient Addresses'.
 Clicking on the 3 dots on the Patient Addresses subgrid, displays a few options.
-Upon clicking the 'Add New Location' button, the Location Main Form opens.
+Upon clicking 'New Location', the Location Main Form opens.
 2. Setup Area - The setup area has a group called 'Services Setup' with Locations listed.
 Upon clicking 'Locations', the Location Main Form opens.

 - **Address Information** - The 'Address Information' section contains the basic information to differenciate locations.
 This section has the following fields.